`

 MALNUTRITION

-Even if one eats good food, most older people become malnourished.
+Most older people become malnourished even if they eat regular meals.
 This is often the hidden cause of their decline and demise.
-Malnutrition occurs for many reasons, including:
+Malnutrition occurs for many reasons:

 1.Loss of appetite.
 This is probably the most important factor.
 It can be due to:

 a.
 Zinc deficiency.
-Zinc is needed for the sense of taste and smell and for apetite.
+Zinc is needed for the sense of taste and smell and for appetite.

 b.
 Other nutrient deficiencies that impair the ability to taste or smell food.